 - Teams will create CONCEPTS for new technology, tools, programs, and/or processes.

 - These technology, tools, programs, and/or processes will help Arlington use Smart City concepts to address the issues with COVID-19

-- The concepts may address any aspect of COVID-19 in Arlington with Smart City ideas but must also include UTA as part of their concept.
+- • The concepts may address any aspect of COVID-19 or other issues in Arlington with Smart City ideas but must also include UTA as part of their concept.

 - This website will have resources to assist the team in their work including team building help, poster presentation formats, etc.